 In addition to this, you also have the option of having it painted professionally, enabling you to promote your branding and make the building more visually appealing.

-If you are looking to design and build a control room or site office, converting a shipping container is a perfect solution.
+If you are looking to design and build a control room or site office, converting a unit is a perfect solution.
 With the help of a design team, you can incorporate everything that you need to make it successful and effective for your own unique circumstances.